 Determining the Place of Supply for Services

 Determining the Place of Supply (POS) for services under GST involves specific criteria.
-For instance, if a service is provided to a registered business, the POS is typically where this business is registered.
-For services provided to individuals (unregistered for GST), the POS might be where the service is actually performed or where the individual resides.
-These criteria are outlined in the Services Place of Supply Rules and are essential for correctly assessing GST on services.
+For instance, when businesses provide a service to a registered entity, they typically determine the POS based on the location where the business is registered.
+For services provided to individuals (unregistered for GST), the POS depends on where the service provider performs the service.
+Alternatively, the POS can also depend on where the individual resides.
+The Services Place of Supply Rules outline these criteria and are essential for correctly assessing GST on services.

 Intra-State and Inter-State Services